Mr-Right-Dev/School/README.md

 + Learn how to handle accessibility.
 + Learn more usefull tags.

-> [!NOTE]
+## Usage of AI
-> The usage of AI only for generating texts not code or HTML.
+The usage of AI only for generating texts not code or HTML.

++ Thanks for reading.
++ Made By @Mr-Right-Dev